-4.5.5a What is delegation?
+4.5.5a What is Delegation?

-Delegation involves assigning tasks, duties and projects to your employees, along with the responsibility, power and authority necessary to accomplish those tasks and achieve the expected results.
+Delegation involves assigning tasks, duties, and projects to your employees, along with the responsibility, power, and authority necessary to accomplish those tasks and achieve the expected results.

 Delegation allows your team to use its abilities to the fullest capacity.
-In addition, it enables you to position the right work at the most efficient responsibility level, helping both you and your team members to meet benchmark turnaround times.
-In the process, you expand skills and improve the contribution to the firm.
+In addition, it enables you to position the right work at the most efficient responsibility level, helping both you and your team members to meet expected turnaround times.
+In the process, you expand the skills of those involved and improve the contribution to the firm.
 Finally, it allows you to focus on the big picture and on your most important tasks.

-4.5.5b Why senior employees fail to delegate
+4.5.5b Why Senior Employees Fail to Delegate

-There are a number of reasons some partners fail to delegate:
+There are a number of reasons some partners and senior employees fail to delegate:

-- Delegation means giving up some control. - They do not want to risk their relationships with the clients. - Quality control might be at risk if they do not do the work personally. - They might like what they are doing and get satisfaction from doing it. - It is quicker and easier to do it themselves. - They can do a better job than any of their employees.
+- Delegation means giving up some control, which they don't want to give up. - They do not want to risk their relationships with the clients. - They fear that quality control might be at risk if they do not do the work personally. - They like what they are doing and get satisfaction from doing it. - They think it is quicker and easier to do it themselves (it probably is, but this is short-term thinking, and not sustainable). - They can do a better job than any of their employees (this may be the case initially, but can be overcome with training).